Emily-Jiang/tx-more-lab/module2/README.md

    code .
    ```

-2. Update the `pom.xml` file by running the following command:
+2. To make the Maven project to build `war` file, update the `pom.xml` file by running the following command:

    ```sh
    cp ../updated/pom.xml pom.xml